-The components of this system are located in accessible areas of the Fuel Handling Building.
+The components of this system are located in accessible areas of the Fuel Handling Building and the Reactor Building.
 With the exception of the DWC ion exchanger loop, valve alignment and adjustment is performed manually to achieve the proper flows to and from the various sources.

-The flow to DWC ion exchanger K-2 is regulated automatically by flow control valve V085 (FV-15).
+The flow to DWC ion exchanger K-2 is regulated automatically by flow control valve VOB5 (FV-15).
 K-2 effluent is regulated automatically by level control valve V070 (LV-46).